 #11.
 Taking the school register

 “Here, Miss.”
 The school register is an unchanging part of school life.
 Children have been saying this for decades.

 But in Australia, schools are trialing an alternative.

-Victoria’s Department of Education is using facial recognition to monitor the whereabouts of students.
-Teachers and staff can access the information on a web dashboard or mobile app to save them time.
+Victoria’s Department of Education uses facial recognition to monitor students' whereabouts.
+Teachers and staff can access the information on a web dashboard or mobile app to save time.

-Book-lending library systems using built-in face recognition could also become common, with the system scanning the person holding the borrowed book and updating its database.
+Book-lending library systems using built-in face recognition could also become common, scanning the person holding the borrowed book and updating its database.

 Who's working on face recognition technology?